usmanzafar12/server_stuff/README.md

 ### All code is dockerized and you can run the docker commandss to create the containers or alternatively you may use docker-compose
 ### The docker file presents a base image for the teltonika server.

+### Alternatively you can just run the simple-server.py file along with the DataParser.py to acknowledge and parse teltonika data in python.